Raeein/cis3760-swe/k8s/Readme.md

 Steps to create gitlab credentials.

 1. Settings -> Access Tokens -> Create new token with read permissions
-2. In your command line, type in "kubectl create secret docker-registry regcred --docker-server=registry.socs.uoguelph.ca --docker-username=<UoG_username> --docker-password=<Token>
+2. In your command line, type in "kubectl create secret docker-registry regcred --docker-server=registry.socs.uoguelph.ca --docker-username=<UoG_username> --docker-password=<Token>"

 Optional:
 3. To create a yaml file that you can apply to your cluster, "kubectl get secret regcred --output=yaml"